Sky TV deals: should you believe in better?

 Sky also does much better when it comes to the number of customers actually making complaints.

 Only 26 complaints per every 100,000 subscribers were made about Sky's broadband services.
 While 40 out of every 100,000 customers complained about Virgin's.
 Similarly, only 25 complaints were received per every 100,000 customers of Sky's landline facilities.
 Yet 36 complaints were registered per every 100,000 customers of Virgin's landline services.

 Customers also tend to rate Sky's aftercare pretty well.

 Sky TV: Our verdict

-It doesn't hurt that Sky are the only place to find lots of TV that might once have been on terrestrial or free-to-view channels, or that they're willing to haggle to keep their customers satisfied.
+It doesn't hurt that Sky are the only place to find lots of TV that might once have been on terrestrial or free-to-view channels, or that they're willing to haggle to keep their existing customers satisfied.

 But they've certainly raised their game from the days when Sky was merely regarded as an expensive luxury to become a good all-round TV and media provider.